taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [dreamGPT](https://github.com/divergentai/dreamgpt) - Leverage hallucinations from Large Language Models (LLMs) for novelty-driven explorations.
  * [lnchat](https://github.com/litch/lnchat) - So I built a thing - LNChat.
 You hook this app up to your node and then you can ask it plaintext questions like, "what is my newest channel", "show me a channel summary".
 ChatGPT bridges the gap.
 It's pretty fun, but not super useful.
 Yet.
  * [ai00_rwkv_server](https://github.com/cgisky1980/ai00_rwkv_server) - A localized open-source AI server that is better than ChatGPT.
+ * [chinese-llm-benchmark](https://github.com/jeinlee1991/chinese-llm-benchmark) - Chinese Large Model Capability Evaluation Ranking: Covers open source large models such as Baidu Wenxin Yiyuan, ChatGPT, Ali Tongyi Qianwen, Xunfei Xinghuo, Belle/ChatGLM6B, etc., with multidimensional capability evaluation.
+It not only provides a ranking of capability scores but also provides the original output results of all models!
+ * [RankGPT](https://github.com/sunnweiwei/rankgpt) - Is ChatGPT Good at Search?
+LLMs as Re-Ranking Agent

 |Name|GitHub Stars|Language|License|